Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Introduction

 \textbf{Regarding Challenge 2}: VQ methods trade representational completeness for statistical generalizability by forcing diverse local distributions onto a constrained global codebook, leading to representation homogenization and neglecting nuanced client-specific long-tail knowledge.

 \textbf{Regarding Challenge 3}: Transmitting discrete tokens creates a suboptimal equilibrium that sacrifices model convergence quality for communication efficiency.

-These limitations necessitate a strategic shift toward a new training paradigm of FedGFMs.
+These limitations call for a new FedGFM training paradigm.
 To this end, we propose \textbf{FedGALA} (\underline{\textbf{Fed}}erated \underline{\textbf{G}}raph \underline{\textbf{A}}nd \underline{\textbf{L}}anguage \underline{\textbf{A}}lignment), which leverages unsupervised contrastive learning to bridge the semantic-structural gap in continuous latent spaces.
 By prioritizing representational fidelity through continuous alignment, FedGALA enables the framework to harness PLMs' generalized knowledge for enhanced cross-domain transferability and robust few-shot performance, establishing a superior foundation for the two-stage training pipeline: \underline{\textit{Federated Pre-training Phase}} for cross-domain graph encoding and \underline{\textit{Prompt-based Fine-tuning Phase}} for task adaptation.
 Specifically, in order to resolve \textbf{Challenge 1}, FedGALA aligns the frozen PLM textual features with the topology-oriented GNN features; similarly, to address \textbf{Challenge 2}, it disentangles the graph encoder into local semantic and shared structural components, while also using semantic perturbation and a history-aware ensemble to stabilize domain-invariant global updates; and finally, to overcome \textbf{Challenge 3}, it aggregates only the lightweight structural encoders and employs prompt tuning to efficiently adapt the frozen backbones.

 \textbf{Our Contributions:} \ding{182} \textbf{New Perspective.} We pinpoint representation loss in quantized FedGFMs and propose continuous structural-semantic alignment as a robust training alternative. \ding{183} \textbf{New Framework.} FedGALA bridges semantic-structural gaps through federated contrastive pre-training followed by communication-efficient local prompt fine-tuning. \ding{184} \textbf{Superior Performance.} Comprehensive evaluations confirm that FedGALA surpasses 22 SOTA baselines with significant performance gains reaching 14.37\%.